GPCRs in Medicinal Chemistry

 This event will be held at the Evotec Campus Levi-Montalcini in Verona, Italy, with a small number of virtual speakers.
 Should the COVID situation impair a face-to-face meeting, it would be re-organised as a virtual event (timing and details to be determined).
 Those who did not wish to attend the meeting in a virtual format would be refunded in full; and those registered delegates who did wish to attend the rearranged virtual meeting would be given partial refunds.

-Registration is open, and you may register via this link.
-There is an option for Exhibitor and Sponsor registrations at the foot of the registration page, and you may pay by card or request an invoice for settlement by bank transfer.
+Registration is closed.
+There was an option for Exhibitor and Sponsor registrations at the foot of the registration page, and you may have paid by card or requested an invoice for settlement by bank transfer.
 Registration fee are:

 Early rate, for payment by 4th July: